zhus-dika/togyz-qumalaq-agent/README.md

 # togyz-qumalaq-agent

-Source Python code for the paper *Applications of Self-Play of Reinforcement Learning Technique for Competitive Environments in Kazakh National Games*
+Source Python code for the paper *Applications of the Reinforcement Learning Technique Self-Play for Competitive Environments in Kazakh National Games*

-**Authors**: Dinara Zhussupova, Mukhtarbai Otelbaev
+**Authors**: Dinara Zhussupova, Mukhtarbay Otelbaev

 Training an agent to play the game Togyzqumalaq https://en.wikipedia.org/wiki/Toguz_korgol